gurvaneetgrewal/gurvaneetgrewal.github.io/README.md

 # About
 Hi!
 Welcome to my personal website.
-The website features my life as a software engineer, and this GitHub repository is the source code for my portfolio-site.
+The website features my life as an insurance agent and the services I offer.
 - https://gurvaneetgrewal.github.io/

 # Technologies